aaronpowell/aaronpowell.github.io/src/documents/posts/2012-03-15-owin-and-middleware.html.md

 # Conclusion

 In this post we've had a bit of a look at what to do to make it a bit easier to work with OWIN by starting our own layer of middleware.
-We created a little middleware helper to give us easy methods to provide delegates for the different HTTP verbs.
+We created a little middleware helper to give us easy methods to provide delegates for the different HTTP verbs and hopefully given you a starting point for where you could build out other middleware features.

 Next time we'll look at what you need to do to have routing included in your application.